 When setting the participants, you choose at least one user for each role.
-In this case, only the chosen participants will see the assets in their assignment lists, and only they have to complete the assignment before the workflow process changes the state of the asset.
-If no participants are set, then by default all users for all roles participate.
+In this case, only the chosen participants will see the assets in their assignment lists, and only they will have to complete the assignment before the workflow process changes the state of the asset.